cloudfoundry-community/postgresql-docker-boshrelease/README.md

 ### Versions & configuration

 The version of PostgreSQL is determined by the Docker image bundled with the release being used.
-The source for building the Docker image is in the `images/postgresql` folder of this repo.
+The source for building the Docker images is in the `images/` folders of this repo.
 See below for instructions.

 ### Development of postgresql configuration

 To push new ideas/new PostgreSQL versions to an alternate Docker Hub image name:

 ```
-cd images/postgresql-dev
+cd images/postgresql95
 export DOCKER_USER=<your user>
 docker build -t $DOCKER_USER/postgresql .
-docker push $DOCKER_USER/postgresql
+docker push $DOCKER_USER/postgresql:9.5
 ```

-This will create a new Docker image, based upon the upstream `cfcommunity/postgresql:9.4`.
+This will create a new Docker image, based upon the upstream `cfcommunity/postgresql-base:9.5`.

-You can now try out new postgresql configuration in `images/postgresql-dev/etc/postgresql/postgresql.conf` and re-build/push the image quickly.

-You can now test them using `upstream` templates.

 Create an override YAML file, say `my-docker-image.yml`